ChenyiAXu/ECSE444-Final-Project/README.md

 - Middleware and Software Packs -> FATFS -> USB Disk
 - Middleware and Software Packs -> USB_HOST -> class 'Mass Storage Host Class'-> Platform Setting -> Drive_VBUS_FS 'GPIO:Output', 'PA9'

+## Low Power
+- Remover the jumper at pin JP5
+- Use multimeter to measure the current at the pin